 ASWeb instance to authenticate a user through a web service, including one run by a third party.
 The system lets the user decide whether to use an existing, logged-in session, if one is available.

-The app provides a URL that points to the authentication webpage.
-The page will be loaded in a secure view controller.
-From the webpage, the user can authenticate herself and grant access to the app.
-On completion, the service will send a callback URL with an authentication token, and this URL will be passed to the app by
+When you create an authentication session in your app, you provide a URL that points to the authentication webpage.
+A secure view controller loads and displays the page, from which the user can authenticate and grant access to the app.
+On completion, the service sends a callback URL to the session with an authentication token, and the session passes this URL back to the app through a completion handler.

-If the user has already logged into the web service in Safari or other apps via
+If the user has already logged into the web service in Safari or other apps using

-ASWeb, it is possible to share the existing login information.
-An alert will be presented to get the user's consent for sharing their existing login information.
-If the user cancels the alert, the session will be canceled, and the completion handler will be called with the error code
+ASWeb, it’s possible to share the existing login information.
+The system presents the user with a dialog asking for consent to share login information.
+If the user cancels the alert, the session is canceled, and the completion handler is called with the error code

-cancel().
-This will also dismiss the view controller that is showing the web service’s login page.
+cancel() method.
+This dismisses the view controller showing the web service’s login page.